velicki/To_do_List/README.md

-To-Do List Web Application README
+# To-Do List Web Application README

 The To-Do List web application is a Django-based project designed to empower multiple users to create their individual profiles and maintain personalized to-do lists.
 This intuitive application fosters organization and efficiency, providing a user-friendly platform for individuals to keep track of their tasks and priorities.

 _____________________________________________________

+# WHAT I HAVE LEARNED!

 While developing the Django-based To-Do List web application, I gained valuable insights and learned important lessons that enhanced my understanding of web development and Django framework.
 Here's what I learned: